-Conventional Activated Sludge (CAS) is the predominant wastewater treatment technology globally.
-One key requirement of this technology is the ability to effectively separate the liquid and solids fractions.
+With conventional activated sludge (CAS) being the predominant wastewater treatment technology globally.
+One key requirement of this technology is the ability to effectively separate the liquid and solid fractions.
 Floating or bulking sludge, at least temporarily, has affected the treatment capacity and performance of many of these facilities.
-World Water Works’ inDENSE™ technology solves this problem.
+World Water Works’ inDENSE technology solves this problem.

 In the operation of the CAS process, the treated wastewater is separated from the biomass after having passed through the biological reactor basins.
-In the secondary clarifiers, the activated sludge solids separate via gravity and settle to the bottom while the treated water is discharged through the effluent weir structure.
-To maintain the process, a large portion of the sludge is returned to the biological reactor basins as Return Activated Sludge (RAS).
-This maintains the proper Food to Mass (F/M) ratio and Solids Retention Time (SRT) to assure proper biological performance.
-The remainder of the sludge is removed from the process as Waste Activated Sludge (WAS) and is disposed of via digesting, dewatering, and/or otherwise handled.
+In the secondary clarifiers, the activated sludge solids separate via gravity and settle to the bottom while the treated water is discharged through the effluent launder.
+To maintain the process, a large portion of the sludge is returned to the biological reactor basins as return activated sludge (RAS).
+This maintains the proper food to mass (F/M) ratio and solids retention time (SRT) to assure proper biological performance.
+The remainder of the sludge is removed from the process as waste activated sludge (WAS) and is disposed of via digesting, dewatering and/or otherwise handled.